Blog Tips & Tricks

 • Click Save Changes to reset the permalinks and resolve potential URL conflicts.

-Step 2: Test with a Default Theme
+Step 2: Test with a default theme

 • If the 404 error resolves, the issue lies in your updated theme.
 Contact the theme developer for assistance.